aaronicsubstances/code-augmentor/README.md

 The library's functionality is contained in the method `execute` (or `executeAsync`) of the class `ProcessCodeTask` in the main module of this package.
 The `execute` method takes a function object used for evaluating code generation requests and producing generated code snippets.

-Instances of `ProcessCodeTask` have the following properties:
+Instances of `ProcessCodeTask` have the following properties and methods:

    * `inputFile` - path to the code generation request.
 Must be the aug code file result of running the *code_aug_prepare* Ant task.
    * `outputFile` - path for writing out code generation response.
 Will be used as the gen code file input to the *code_aug_complete* Ant task.